tek79/node-red-contrib-i2clcd-alt/README.md

-****Intro and Usage****
+#Intro and Usage

 ![img here](img01.png)

-A simple node-red node that provides control of 1602/2004 LCDs with a PCF8574P i2c driver backpack.
+A simple node-red node that provides control of 1602/2004 LCDs with a PCF8574T/AT i2c driver backpack.
 Based on the following libraries:

 https://github.com/sweetpi/i2c-lcd/